AU-Master-Thesis/thesis/sections/4-results/study-2.typ

       ),
     ),
     schedules-legend,
+    // std-block(
-    // grid(
+    //   inset: 0pt,
-    //   rows: 2,
+    //   height: 34mm,
-    //   // row-gutter: 1em,
+    //   align(
-    //   std-block([222]),
+    //     horizon,
     //     schedules-legend
     //   )
+    // ),
   ),
   caption: [
-    #acr("LDJ") metric across the different schedules.
-Each schedule is shown in a different color as listed in the legend.
-Each column in a schedule group represent a different value of external iteration $M_R$, sorted in ascending order. i.e. the column to the left with the highest transparency corresponds to $M_R = 5$, and to the right with the lowest transparency is $M_R = 25$.
-Atop each group of columns is the average value of the five columns shown.
+    #acr("LDJ") metric for each schedules.
+Each column in a schedule group represent a different value of external iterations $M_R$, sorted in ascending order.
+The left-most column is $M_R = 5$, and the right-most is $M_R = 25$.
+Atop each group is the average value of the five columns shown.
+  ]

-  #acr("LDJ")]
+  // #acr("LDJ")]
 ) <f.schedules-experiment-ldj>